downshift-js/downshift/README.md

 component.
 In these cases, you can provide the object `{suppressRefError : true}` as the second argument to `getRootProps` to completely bypass the check.\
 **Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `Downshift` will unexpectedly fail.**\
-See issue paypal/downshift#235 for the discussion that lead to this.
+See [#235](https://github.com/paypal/downshift/issues/235) for the discussion that lead to this.

 #### `getInputProps`